 All games shall be played in four (4) quarters of twelve (12) minutes each.
 Except for Freshman and JV.
 Freshman and JV will play a four (4) minute developmental game prior to the start of the regular Freshman and JV game as well as a four (4) minute developmental game prior to the start of the second half.
 The regular Freshman and JV game will consist of four (4) quarters of ten (10) minutes each.
 There will be at least a twelve (12) minute intermission at the half.
 Subsequent games will start no sooner than two (2) hours from the starting time of the preceding game.
 The clock will stop for out of bounds, time out, incomplete pass, change of possession, first down moving of the chains, and penalties.
 Following a clock stoppage as defined in this Rule, the clock will re-start on the snap of the ball, except following a first down or penalty, where the clock will re-start on the official’s signal.

 Each player who is completely uniformed for a game must play the minimum number of plays as provided below in Rule 1.1.5 in each half.
-The other Team in a Unit must be notified that a player cannot participate because of injury, sickness, weight, disqualification, or disciplinary action, which shall be specifically noted for each and every affected player on a Team’s Shared Roster, exchanged by each Team at the weigh-in before each game.
+The other Team in a Unit must be notified that a player cannot participate because of injury, sickness, weight, disqualification, or disciplinary action, which shall be specifically noted for every affected player on a Team’s Shared Roster, exchanged by each Team at the weigh-in before each game.
 Kick-offs, receiving of the same, and extra point attempts on defense or offense are considered a play.
 The following circumstances do not constitute a play and will not count towards a player’s minimum allowable plays for the half or game: any repeated down due to penalty; a play in which the offense spikes or “clocks” the ball; and a play in which the offense takes a knee.

-In the event that a Team has completely uniformed thirty-three (33) or more players, each player must receive a minimum of four (4) plays per half.
-In the event that a Team has completely uniformed twenty-seven (27) to thirty-two (32) players, each player must receive a minimum of five (5) plays per half.
-In the event that a Team has completely uniformed twenty-six (26) or less players, the minimum amount of plays is six (6) per half.
+If a Team has completely uniformed thirty-three (33) or more players, each player must receive a minimum of four (4) plays per half.
+If a Team has completely uniformed twenty-seven (27) to thirty-two (32) players, each player must receive a minimum of five (5) plays per half.
+In the event that a Team has completely uniformed twenty-six (26) or less players, the minimum number of plays is six (6) per half.
 For Freshman and JV Non-Developmental players, five (5) plays minimum per player, per half regardless of roster size.
 Freshman and JV Developmental players will play four (4) minutes prior to the start of the regular Freshman and JV game and four (4) minutes prior to the start of the second half of the Freshman and JV game and not a specific number of plays.

 Game quarters may be shortened or start times changed in the event of any emergency upon the agreement of the Units’ Football Directors of the Teams competing.
 The game shall be played on regulation football field (300' x 160').